 Jung Yun, author of the stunning novel Shelter, gives the book its historical and political context in her brilliant review at Los Angeles Review of Books

-Leland Cheuk, author of Letters from Dinosaurs & The Misadventures of Sulliver Pong, wrote a great review of A Small Revolution over at Electric Literature
+Leland Cheuk, amazing author of Letters from Dinosaurs & The Misadventures of Sulliver Pong, wrote a great review of A Small Revolution over at Electric Literature

-Honored that Karissa Chen published an excerpt of A Small Revolution in Hyphen Magazine
+Honored that wonderful Karissa Chen published an excerpt of A Small Revolution in Hyphen Magazine

-Terry Hong and I talked over at Bloom in a Q&A that covered a lot of years.
+Loved talking with lovely Terry Hong over at Bloom in a Q&A that covered a lot of years.

 Westchester is a pretty great place to live.
-I got to talk about why with Wee Westchester
+I got to talk about why with terrific Wee Westchester

-Interview with the wonderful writer Annabel Monaghan appeared in the Rye Record today, April 22, 2017.
+Interview with the fantastic writer Annabel Monaghan appeared in the Rye Record today, April 22, 2017.